Let our deep legal expertise and technology-enabled processes guide you in your U.S. immigration journey

 It’s Time to Reunite with Your Spouse in the U.S.

-While a marriage-based green card is one of the most common ways to become a U.S. permanent resident, it still requires a complicated process that has several stages involving both the petitioner and the beneficiary.
-They are as follows:
+A marriage-based green card is one of the most common ways to become a U.S. permanent resident.
+The process involves several steps for both the petitioner and the beneficiary.
+Below are the steps for spouses applying from inside and outside the U.S.:

 The purpose of this form is to request the agency’s approval to allow your spouse to live in the U.S. as a permanent resident.
 It also provides you with the opportunity to prove that you have a valid marriage, which is the basis of any marriage-based petition.

-To validate your marriage to USCIS, you will need to provide various items that demonstrate a husband-wife relationship, chief among them being your marriage certificate recognized by the law of the country where the marriage took place.
-Other documents such as joint bank account, family pictures, and related evidence will also help prove your case.
+To validate your marriage with USCIS, you will provide various documents that demonstrate your relationship, including your marriage certificate recognized by the law of the country where the marriage took place.
+Other documents such as joint bank accounts, family pictures, and related evidence will also help prove your case.

 The I-130 petition must be submitted with the following